Kids play at a misting station in Knott Park, July 2021

 During most hot days, agencies promote existing cool spaces such as libraries and city pools.
 But when the forecast calls for excessive heat, the County, following federal guidance, may issue health warnings or open cooling spaces.

-Community groups interested in opening a cooling space indoors should visit Multnomah County's Thinking of Opening a Cooling Location resource page for more information.
+Community groups interested in opening a cooling location indoors should visit Multnomah County's Thinking of Opening a Cooling location resource page for more information.

 Before you decide

-Organizations interested in hosting a misting station should consult the federal Occupational Safety and Health Administration's page about how to keep your own staff safe.
+Organizations interested in hosting a misting station should consult CDC guidance on small and large gatherings and OSHA’s page about how to keep your own staff safe.

 Opening a misting station takes some coordination.
 Before you decide, find out if there is already a splash pad or emergency misting station near you.
 To help determine if your misting station is needed, visit Multnomah County’s interactive map of cool spaces, or call 2-1-1 to learn about existing resources near your location.